-To be able to write 1 byte at a time to the register, a special register address is added.
-The 8-bit write is done by first writing the upper 8 bits to the desired register and then writing the lower 8 bits to the special register address
+To be able to write 1 byte at a time to the register a special register address is added.
+The 8-bit write is done by first writing the upper 8 bits to the desired register and then writing the lower 8 bits to the Bytewise Address register

 (R0xF0).
 The register is not updated until all 16 bits have been written.
 It is not possible to just update half of a register.
-In Figure 12, a typical sequence for 8-bit writing is shown.
-The second byte is written to the special register (R0xF0).
+In Figure 11, a typical sequence for 8-bit writing is shown.
+The second byte is written to the Bytewise register (R0xF0).